NewQODEX QA Services for API teams.Learn more →

 → assertion failed: cross-user read succeeded.
 Finding filed with severity, repro steps, and evidence.

 New scenarios start in a draft state.
-API scenarios are auto-verified against your target the moment they are saved, so you see a real pass/fail verdict before deciding anything.
+API scenarios are auto-verified against your target the moment they are saved, so you see a real pass or fail verdict before deciding anything.
 A human promotes drafts to active; only active scenarios run on schedules.
 The agent recommends, humans ship.
+When a replay later fails, the agent classifies it as a real bug, a stale test the API outgrew, or an environment issue, so a scheduled suite stays trustworthy instead of noisy.

 Manual vs scripted vs agent-based API testing